Frequently asked questions

 Is there car parking available?

 Car parking permits are available at Avery Hill and Medway.
-You can apply for this permit, which is only available to student who live on campus, via the student portal.
+You can apply for this permit, which is only available to student who live on campus.
+Further information on parking is available on the University Parking Permits webpage.
 There is no parking at halls of residence in Greenwich.
-Further information is available at on the university's accommodation webpages.

 Can I have visitors?